 Dr. Amy Davis joined the clinician staff at Central Animal Hospital in late December 2019.
 She is a 2018 graduate of University of Florida's College of Veterinary Medicine.
 She grew up in Seminole, Florida, and moved back to the area to be close to her family and enjoy the warm weather year-round.

 Dr. Davis's veterinary interests are animal behavior, general surgery, and diagnostic imaging.
 In her spare time, Dr. Davis enjoys crafting, gardening, do-it-yourself projects, sewing, reading rollerblading, attending concerts and building projects with her husband.
 Although she doesn't have pets at the moment, she's looking forward to getting one soon.
 She and her husband especially love pitbulls, golden retrievers and dachshunds.
 She would also love to have goats, chickens and maybe even a pig in the future!

 On June 1, 2020, Central Animal Hospital welcomed Dr. Danielle DeRosa to our veterinary staff.
 Dr. DeRosa, a Florida native, graduated from the University of Florida's College of Veterinary Medicine in May 2020.
 She moved to St. Petersburg in April 2020 and loves the artsy, laid back vibe of the city and living near the water.

-Dr. DeRosa's medical interests lie in integrative medicine, including acupuncture, as well as feline medicine, wildlife, and exotic pets.
+Dr. DeRosa's medical interests lie in integrative medicine, including acupuncture, as a Certified Veterinary Acupuncturist, as well as feline medicine, wildlife, and exotic pets.
 In her spare time, she enjoys baking (especially macarons), Aerial (circus gym), paddleboarding, kayaking, hiking, gardening, and everything arts and crafts.
 She shares her home with her three kitties, two white rescued fluffs named Nicolai and Sebastian, and one Bengal named Aslan.